eleven-huang/ios-helpers/README.md

 Collect some helpers for ios development, some from the web and some from my working.
-More to be continue, you are welcome to join.
+More to be continued, you are welcome to join.

 #Install